L-MA/calico-mesos/docs/DeployingOnCentOS7.md

     $ sudo mv modules.json /calico/

 ### Run Calico Node

-Download `calicoctl`, Calico's command line tool.
-We will use `calicoctl` to run Calico's core processes packaged up in a Docker container on each agents.
-In Docker, this container will be called calico-node.
+The last component required for Calico Networking in Mesos is `calico-node`, a docker image containing Calico's core routing processes.

-When doing so, we must point `calicoctl` to our running instance of etcd.
-Go back and retrieve the IP address of the host where etcd is running.
-Use that address in the `ECTD_AUTHORITY` variable passed to `calicoctl`.
+`calico-node` can easily be launched via `calicoctl`, Calico's command line tool.
+When doing so, we must point `calicoctl` to our running instance of etcd, by setting the `ECTD_AUTHORITY` environment variable to it:

     $ wget https://github.com/projectcalico/calico-docker/releases/download/v0.9.0/calicoctl
     $ chmod +x calicoctl
     $ sudo ETCD_AUTHORITY=<IP of host with etcd>:4001 ./calicoctl node

 ### Set Agent Environment Variables

-An explanation of the configuration options for Mesos can be found by running `mesos-init-wrapper -h`.

 We will be need to set the correct environment variables for each agent.
 These environment variables are interpreted as command line arguments in the mesos-slave application at runtime.
+> An explanation of the configuration options for Mesos can be found by running `mesos-init-wrapper -h`.

 Append the following lines to `/etc/default/mesos-slave` on each of your agent hosts.